Pearson-Higher-Ed/design/c/typography/v1.0.0-beta.4/index.md

   - Inline styles (links, super/sub-script, etc.)
   - Meets accessibility contrast requirements
 usage_guidelines: |
   Every instance of text should use a type style defined in this component.
 If you find a use case not covered by the styles here, make a request to modify this component.
 (Keeping all type styles in a single component makes it easy to maintain and update them.)
-[Basic Label (Secondary)](/c/typography/v1.0.0/#basic-label-secondary)

 dependencies:
   - name: Colors